 As part of a company’s human resources (HR) team, a benefits specialist manages compensation and benefits programs, and ensures compliance with federal and state laws.
-Incorporating a human resources administration minor into a bachelor’s degree program can provide the foundation for a career as a benefits specialist.
+A bachelor's degree program in human resources can provide the foundation for a career as a benefits specialist.

 The U.S. Bureau of Labor Statistics (BLS) anticipates rising employment in the coming years for the category of workers known as compensation, benefits and job analysis specialists.
 As companies face increased competition for qualified employees, and as employment laws and healthcare coverage options change, there should be continuing demand for benefits specialists.